United States v. Sharpe: Justice Marshall Concurrence

 Justice Marshall joined only the result of the case.
 He joined because the evasive actions of Savage turned "what otherwise would have been a permissibly brief Terry stop into the prolonged encounter now at issue."
 Justice Marshall, however, wrote separately to emphasize the importance of Terry's brevity requirement to the constitutionality of Terry stops.
 Justice Marshall went on to describe the history of Terry v.
 Ohio, emphasizing that the underlying rationale of Terry only applied to stops that were "substantially less intrusive than arrests."
 Justice Marshall worried about "those who rank zealous law enforcement above all other values" abusing the Terry doctrine and using it to justify intrusive behavior.

 Justice Marshall proposed a test for Terry stops where the "critical threshold issue is the intrusiveness of the seizure" regardless of how efficient it may be for law enforcement based on the circumstances.
 Justice Marshall wrote it was important to divorce the "brevity requirement" from law enforcement needs, concerned that law enforcement needs could always justify increasing long stops.
 Justice Marshall wrote about the difficulty of judging the brevity requirement "by a stopwatch", but was uncomfortable with the Court's open-ended approach, believing that 20 minutes was too long.

 Justice Marshall also did not agree with the Court's decision to decide there was sufficient reasonable articulable suspicion.
-Justice Marshall thought the majority was "so anxious to address an unpresented issue that it blithely hurdle[d] over the jurisdictional and jurisprudential principles that out to stand in its way".
+Justice Marshall thought the majority was "so anxious to address an unpresented issue that it blithely hurdle[d] over the jurisdictional and jurisprudential principles that ought to stand in its way".
 Justice Marshall did not explicitly state whether he thought there was reasonable articulable suspicion, but he disagreed with the Court's decision to assume it without the issue being properly presented and briefed.